Does the thought of a razor sharp blade on your neck make you reach for the nearest blunt old safety razor?

 Now we are getting into the good stuff!
 One of the most important things to get right is how to hold the razor.
 It sounds straight forward but it can be tricky to figure out.
 The first thing to understand is what the individual parts of a straight razor are called.

-Now, pick up your razor with your first finger on the shoulder of the razor and your thumb just outside the heel.
+Pick up your razor with your first finger on the shoulder of the razor and your thumb just outside the heel.
 Follow this so that your first three fingers rest on the tang.
 Keep the handle pointed up and place your little finger between the tail and the handle as in this photo.

 Holding your razor like this will let you get the closest shave while maintaining safe and secure control over it.